So you want to write a Weird Western?

 How to Write weird western stories

-For those of you new to writing weird westerns, think of it this way: combine all the tropes of a traditional Western plus strange elements.
-The story can be occult, supernatural, or just plain weird.
+For those of you new to the genre, think of it this way: a weird western combines the tropes of a traditional Western with speculative elements.
+The story can be supernatural, fantastical, horrific or just plain weird.

 Some examples:

-- A small settlement community fighting a cowboy vampire in Arizona
+- A settlement community confronting a miner vampire in Arizona

-- A miner who discovers and befriends a gold-seeking dinosaur in 18th century Colorado
+- A hunter who befriends a gold-seeking dinosaur in 18th century Colorado

-When you’re writing a weird western, the first thing to remember is that you want to make sure your readers are surprised by some of the ideas and things that happen in your story.
-It’s a pretty broad genre, but in general, it’s all about taking the typical elements of the western genre and twisting them just enough to keep the reader guessing.
+When you’re writing a weird western, the first thing to remember is that you want to make sure your readers are surprised by the ideas, events or characters that happen in your story.
+Taking the typical elements of the western genre and twisting them enough to keep the reader guessing is a surefire way to write a memorable weird west tale.

-For example, maybe you have a character who typically rides a horse and has a gun shoot people in an old west town.
-But what if you had that character ride into town on a cougar and instead of using a gun, they used their own cursed magic to fight?
+For example, maybe you have a character who typically rides a horse and has a six-shooter to defend themselves.
+But what if you had that character ride into town on a cougar and wielded their own cursed magic to fight instead?
+This is just a starting point; the idea is to take the typical Western tropes and turn them on their heads.

 You can also use weird western fiction to tell stories about real issues or problems that people have faced historically.

-For example, some weird western stories focus on issues like racism or sexism—they might focus around indigenous people dealing with brutal attacks on their way of life; how women were controlled by not allowed to have jobs or land; or how society deliberately treated black people worse than white people.
+For example, some weird western stories bring to light issues like racism or sexism.
+They might focus on indigenous people dealing with brutal attacks on their way of life; how women were controlled by not allowed to have jobs or land; or how society deliberately treated black people worse than white people.
 (Note: use common sense and sensitivity when talking about the plight of groups to which you don’t belong.
-This is good practice for fiction and being a decent human.)
+This is good practice for fiction and in general.)

 Step-by-Step Tips to Writing a Weird West Story